JodhwaniMadhur/hacktoberfest/README.md

 What things you need to install the software and how to install them.

 Since this project is built on a Python framework which is flask you need to install Python on your local machine.
 Python v3.9, pip and Git is required
 Links for installing each of these
 - www.python.org
 - https://pip.pypa.io/en/stable/installation/
 - https://www.atlassian.com/git/tutorials/install-git

+AWS S3 bucket and AWS EC2 Instance(Linux AMI) which has above 3 softwares installed.
 ```
 Steps to setup the project install pre requisites: